Towards Brill-Noether Theory for Spectral Curves: Preliminaries on Spectral Curves

-Furthermore if $(E,\phi)$ comes from a line bundle $N$ on $\tilde{C}$ then $\phi$ leaves invariant no proper subbundle of $E$, in particular it is a stable Higgs bundle. \end{proposition} \begin{proof} See \cite[Proposition 3.6]{BNR}.
-The second assertion is \cite[Lemma 5.1]{NagarajRamanan}. \end{proof} The following relation between twisted endomorphisms and usual endomorphisms of a vector bundle will be useful to us in the last section. \begin{lemma} Let $(E,\phi)$ be a Higgs bundle with respect to a line bundle $N$ on a curve $C$ such that its associated spectral curve $\tilde{C}$ is irreducible.
-Then the following holds: \end{lemma} \begin{proof} The proof is based on \cite[Lemma 5.2]{NagarajRamanan}.
-Take $\rho$ to be an endomorphism of $E$ which commutes with $\phi$.
-There exists an eigenvalue $\lambda$ of $\rho$ i.e a zero of the characteristic polynomial $\chi_{\rho}(T) \in k[T]$.
-Then $\rho - \lambda\op{id}_E$ commutes with $\phi$ as well.
-Let $E_1$ be the smallest sub vector bundle of $E$ containing $\op{ker}(\rho - \lambda\op{id})$.
-It is invariant under $\phi$ and we have two induced twisted endomorphisms $\phi': E_1 \rightarrow E_1 \otimes N$ and $\phi'': E/E_1 \rightarrow E/E_1 \otimes N$.
+Furthermore if $(V,\phi)$ comes from a line bundle $L$ on $\tilde{C}$ then $\phi$ leaves invariant no proper subbundle of $V$, in particular it is a stable Higgs bundle. \end{proposition} \begin{proof} See \cite[Proposition 3.6]{BNR}.
+The second assertion is \cite[Lemma 5.1]{NagarajRamanan}. \end{proof} The following relation between twisted endomorphisms and usual endomorphisms of a vector bundle will be useful to us in the last section. \begin{lemma} Let $(V,\phi)$ be a Higgs bundle with respect to a line bundle $N$.
+Assume that the spectral curve $\tilde{C}$ defined by $\chi_\phi$ is irreducible.
+Then the following holds: The same conclusion holds if $(V,\phi)$ is a stable Higgs bundle. \end{lemma} \begin{proof} The proof is based on \cite[Lemma 5.2]{NagarajRamanan}.
+Take $\rho$ to be an endomorphism of $V$ which commutes with $\phi$.
+Because $\rho$ is an endomorphim its characteristic polynomial has constant coefficients.
+Hence $\rho$ has an eigenvalue $\lambda \in \Bbbk$.
+Then $\rho - \lambda\op{id}_V$ commutes with $\phi$ as well.
+Write $V_1$ for the sub vector bundle $\op{ker}(\rho - \lambda\op{id})$.
+It is invariant under $\phi$ and we have two induced twisted endomorphisms $\phi': V_1 \rightarrow V_1 \otimes N$ and $\phi'': V/V_1 \rightarrow V/V_1 \otimes N$.
 In terms of characteristic polynomials we get